Holl4444/typo/README.md

 * Tailor the language better for kids.
 * Add an on website TypeScript Playground.
 * Add clearer explanations and maybe walk through tutorials.
+* Consider other options for adding the scratch content.

 ## Author
 Holly -